 - Marks or gashes in the dirt or pavement

 Accident reconstructionists are valuable professionals in a personal injury lawsuit.
-They can evaluate available evidence and reconstruct the auto accident to demonstrate what actually occurred, thereby assisting in the determination of fault and liability.
+They can evaluate the available evidence and reconstruct the auto accident to demonstrate what actually occurred, thereby assisting in the determination of fault and liability.

 Steps Motor Vehicle Accident Victims Can Take to Preserve Evidence